 Encourages student participation in the academic and intellectual life of UVU through attendance and critical reflection on select academic and scholarly events.
 Integrates students' classroom learning with topical events through exposure to scholars and practitioners on a wide range of issues and from a variety of perspectives.
 May be repeated for a maximum of 6 credits toward graduation.
 Graded credit/no credit.

 For students who are undecided about their major or career goals.
 Provides students with the opportunity to interact with career professionals; understand how to access internship, career preparation, and placement resources at UVU; and integrates understanding of self with knowledge of majors, careers, and the world of work.
 Utilizes an appropriate decision making model to identify possible major and career choices.
-May be delivered online.
-Course fee of $23 for materials applies.
+Course fee of $25 for materials applies.

 Provides the ongoing and further development of the theoretical base and hands-on training in leadership and mentoring techniques for peer mentors, and also assists them in further exploring and developing their own learning skills and strategies, and methods for mentoring these skills in others.
 Explores higher cognitive application and analysis of teaching/facilitating learning as a form of leadership.